prividentity/PrivateIdentity-Oldd/Technical-Overview.md

 ![Architecture on AWS](https://github.com/openinfer/PrivateIdentity/blob/master/images/Architecture%20On-Prem%201.png)
 > On-Premise Architecture

+### Web Tier ###
+The Web Tier provides users with massively horizontally scalable, browser-based biometric enrollment, identity, MFA and account recovery in a convenient Web experience that operates on more than 90% of all browsers, platforms and devices.
+The Web client uses on-device pre-trained TensorFlow models to acquire, validate, align, crop, transform and 1-way encrypt the biometric.

+The Web Tier does not require on-device training and has no requirement for expensive hardware, cameras, GPUs, batteries or RAM.
+Devices with multi-threaded kernels operate in millisecond response time.
+Devices equipped with GPUs and Edge TPUs operate 70-100x faster.
+Less capable devices operate by offloading processing to Node.js using the “whereToProcess=nodeServer” URL parameter.

 The [Client Applications](https://github.com/openinfer/PrivateIdentity/wiki#flexible-deployment-1) are responsible for:
 * [Creation](https://github.com/openinfer/PrivateIdentity/wiki/Biometric-Ingestion-and-Helper-DNNs#face-facemask-and-fingerprint-embedding-dnns) of the biometric feature vector
 * Making an API call to [enroll](https://github.com/openinfer/PrivateIdentity/wiki/IEEE-2410-2020-Standard-for-Biometric-Privacy-(SBP)-Server#API-Enroll-Overview)